The Big Bang Theory: Canadian ratings

-The first and second seasons were only available on DVD at their time of release in 2008 and 2009.
-Starting with the release of the third season in 2010 and continuing every year with every new season, a Blu-ray disc set has also been released in conjunction with the DVD.
-In 2012, Warner Bros. released the first two seasons on Blu-ray, marking the first time that all episodes were available on the Blu-ray disc format.

-Awards and nominations
+Accolades

 In August 2009, the sitcom won the best comedy series TCA award and Jim Parsons (Sheldon) won the award for individual achievement in comedy.
 In 2010, the show won the People's Choice Award for Favorite Comedy, while Parsons won a Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series.
 On January 16, 2011, Parsons was awarded a Golden Globe for Best Performance by an Actor in a Television Series – Comedy or Musical, an award that was presented by co-star Kaley Cuoco.
 On September 18, 2011, Parsons was again awarded an Emmy for Best Actor in a Comedy Series.
 On January 9, 2013, the show won People's Choice Award for Favorite Comedy for the second time.
 August 25, 2014, Jim Parsons was awarded an Emmy for Best Actor in a Comedy Series.
 The Big Bang Theory also won the 2016 People's Choice Awards for under Favorite TV Show and Favorite Network TV Comedy with Jim Parsons winning Favorite Comedic TV Actor.
 On January 20, 2016, The Big Bang Theory also won the International category at the UK's National Television Awards.

 Merchandise

 On March 16, 2014, a Lego Ideas project portraying the living room scene in Lego style with the main cast as mini-figures reached 10,000 supporters on the platform, which qualified it to be considered as an official set by the Lego Ideas review board.
 On November 7, 2014, Lego Ideas approved the design and began refining it.
-The set was released in August 2015, with an exclusive pre-sale taking place at the San Diego Comic-Con International.
+The set was released in August 2015, with an exclusive pre-sale taking place at San Diego Comic-Con.